jaceva/react-challenge/instructions.md

 ### Task #1
 To complete this project, you should have completed the Codecademy lessons from [Learn React](https://www.codecademy.com/learn/react-101) including:
 - JSX
-- Functional Components
+- React Components
-- React Hooks
+- Components Interacting
-- Stateless vs. Stateful Components
+- Stateless Components From Stateful Components
-- State sharing with parent, child and sibling components
-- Container vs Presentational Components
-- React Forms
+- Advanced React
+- Hooks

 ## Task Group #2 Project Requirements